dbzl-project11/dbzl-project11.github.io/usefulInfo/boost.md

-##Boost Store
+## Boost Store

 Each season, teams earn zeni based on their win loss record of the previous season.
 Additionally, teams earn 1 zenni per win or 2 zenni per loss during the main season.

 This zenni can be used to purchase a number of different bonuses for your team during main season matches.

-- Free Potaras
+#### Free Potaras

-So, the first thing we have been playing around with are free potaras!
-These would be limited to one per player per match and wouldn't count towards your 7 points for that character.
+These are limited to one per player per match and wouldn't count towards your 7 points for that character.
 These are all one-time use, and the same one cannot be used on the same character two weeks in a row.
 For instance, if Jeice has Super +3 (Super +2 Ki-1, and Super +1) one week, he cannot have a free Super +1 the next.
 This rule is in place to prevent teams from using the same boost multiple times in a row.
-Because facing Mecha Frieza with Super +3 Ki -1 every week for 4 weeks would be pretty rediculous.

-Please remember that this does take up one of your 7 customization slots, and Potora rules for characters are still in effect.
+Please remember that this does take up one of your 7 customization slots, and potara rules for characters are still in effect.
 The store does not allow you to put potaras on characters that are not allowed to use them.
 However, these free potaras will bypass potara limits.
 For instance, if you have Dragon Power on Krillin and Yamcha, you may use the Dragon Power boost on Chiaotzu and Goku so that everyone has Dragon Power that week.
-I also should note, that purchasing lower versions of a potara doesn not cause them to stack.
+Note that purchasing lower versions of a potara doesn not cause them to stack.
 For instance, Power of Rage + Unleashed Ki =/= Dragon Power.
-The game always prioritizes the highest boost.
+The game always prioritizes the higher boost.

 - 1 zenni